enkidevs/curriculum/web/html/forms-iv/formtarget.md

 ## Revision

-Which input form attribute, with values such as “_blank” and “framename”, indicates where to display the response that is received after submitting the form?
+Which input form attribute, with values such as "_blank" and "framename", indicates where to display the response that is received after submitting the form?

 ```html
 ???